 Pivot Tables in Excel: How to Use the PivotTable Function

 The PivotTable function is one of the most widely used features of Microsoft Excel.
-It allows the user to analyse and visualise data in various ways that can provide deep insights.
-If you have never used pivot tables in Excel or would just like to build on your basic knowledge, you are in the right place.
+It allows you to analyse and visualise data in various ways that can provide deep insights.
+If you have never used pivot tables in Excel or would like to build on your basic knowledge, you’re in the right place.

 By the time you finish this article, you should have a firm grip on how to create a pivot table in Excel.
 We will also cover the basics of how to view the same data in different ways using the PivotTable feature.
 We’ve also provided the worksheet shown in the examples so you can follow each step as you read.